Project-Elixir/.github/profile/README.md

 ### Contact on Emergency
 * [**Saurav - Founder/lead Dev**](https://telegram.me/ugly_kid_af) - [**[Github Profile]**](https://github.com/ugly-kid-af)

+> [!Note]
-For urgent need feel free to contact us on provided links.
-And for personal build request, patreon, donation, suggestions, sponsor, personal device support join telegram group or respective platform like patreon chat.
-Don't PM unnecessarily !!
+> * For urgent need feel free to contact us on provided links.
+> * And for personal build request, membership, sponsor and support, respective platform like patreon
+> * Don't PM unnecessarily !!
+> * Android 15 is the latest OFFICIAL source
+> * Android 15 builds are available on [Patreon/BMC](https://www.patreon.com/uglykid24)
+> * Due to toxicity in community from v4.3 (A14) all builds will be exclusive to [Patreon/BMC only](https://www.patreon.com/uglykid24)
+> * For any further queries contact us via mail or on Telegram

 ### Help to keep Project Elixir active and running by donating.
 Any amount is appreciated.シ